igorperisic/SpotifyNewReleases_TwitterBot/README.md

 Album_Name and Release_date are all stored in a list, however the Album_Cover is downloaded as a jpeg file to a local PC.
 Once they are stored in a list, the program compares todays date to Release_date for all fifty releases.
 If these two dates are equal to each other, a tweet gets sent out using Twitters API and tweepy.
 Finally, once the program is finished it deletes all downloaded album covers.

-The tweet is sent out in this format:

-"
-New Music Out Now:

-Artist_Name - Album/Song_Name
-.
-     Album/Song_Cover
-"